IUST-Game4031/Final_Project/README.md

-# 3D Endless Runner 🦸‍♂️
+# Zombie Runner 🦸‍♂️
 Welcome to the **3D Endless Runner** project!
-In this game there is one character that can move left and right and there is some obstacles that coming to the character and charcter should pssing them and gaining score
+In this game there is one character that can move left and right and there is some obstacles and zombies that coming to the character and charcter should pssing them and gaining score

 ---